 Venum is known for excellent products that typically deliver their promises.
-Some customers though have reported a few issues with these kickboxing gloves.
-These complaints are mostly about how the product was built and its quality based on their experience.
+Some customers, though, have reported a few issues with these kickboxing gloves.
+These complaints are mostly about how the product was built, and it’s quality based on their experience.

 The problems stem from the inner lining, which can fail to hold itself together in various situations.
 You will also see the stitching that can be quite loose even if you just purchased the gear.

-The issue becomes even worse when you regularly of the gym or face an opponent.
+The issue becomes even worse when you regularly at the gym or face an opponent.
 Whether you frequently utilize the gloves or you just started using them, you will find more loose stitches as you go on.

 4. Elite Sports Gloves – Best Sparring&Training Gloves for Adult&Kids

 These boxing gloves strive to be the top choice for novice athletes out there.
 Each glove comes with a pre-curved anatomic design that suits both kids and adults, which aids in fist closure.